FatsackFails/fatsackfails/src/site/posts/layers-of-fear-dlc-full-playthrough.md

 seo_title: Fatsack Fails at Layers of Fear Inheritance
 seo_desc: Fatsack fails at Layers of Fear Inheritance by Bloober Team.
 ---
+Set 30 years after the main story, play from the point of view of the Daughter and revisit the nightmare that is Layers of Fear.
+Use my affiliate link here to [check out the game for yourself](https://www.humblebundle.com/store/layers-of-fear-masterpiece-edition?partner=fatsackfails).